 “Off with his head!” screamed the Queen of Hearts in Lewis Carroll’s Alice in Wonderland.
 She screamed this repeatedly during a game of Croquet involving Herself, a deck of playing cards, a white rabbit and Alice.

-To be twice as effective, stop blaming others.
+To become twice as effective, stop blaming others.

 Blame is an enticing and tempting response to difficulties.
 One can see the “blame game” everywhere.
 Just listen to any news station, politician or someone standing next to you in the long line at the Post Office.
 You will hear how whatever is happening is someone’s fault.

-All too often after something terrible happens, we look for someone to blame instead of widening the lens to look for what actually caused the problem and how can we learn from it.
+Often after a tragedy, we look for someone to blame instead of widening the lens to look for what actually caused the problem and how can we learn from it.
 The Middle East conflict is a case in point, as is the blaming of President Obama during this current Ebola outbreak.

 Another type of blaming is to blame yourself.
 But this doesn’t really solve the problem either.
-In fact all blame results in a loss of personal power.
+In fact any type of blame results in a loss of personal power.
 "They did it to me" or "I'm so bad, I did it to myself."
 You become a victim to the situation.